-Tables, counters and bars that are 40 to 42 inches tall are considered "bar height."
-Tables of this height need bar-height stools, which have a seat height of 29 to 31 inches.
-Stools of this height allow you to comfortably use the bar or table surface for eating or drinking and give plenty of room underneath for your knees and legs.
+Tables, countertops, and bars that measure from 41 to 43 inches tall are considered bar height.
+This measurement is taken from the floor to the top of the bar.
+Wayfair notes that bar stools with a seat height of 28 to 33 inches work best with bar-height counters.
+Stools of this height allow you to comfortably use the bar or table surface for eating and drinking while providing plenty of room underneath for your knees and legs.